-Dial to Open Numbers: up to 1000 (max.)

-Wiegand Proximity Connection: 1, for connection of a Wiegand proximity reader the Art.VR4KPPM

-Proximity Access (fobs/cards): up to 1000 users (max.)
+Dial to Open Numbers: up to 1000 permanent DTO's (max.) and 32 temporary DTO's Wiegand Proximity Connection: 1, for connection of a Wiegand proximity reader the Art.VR4KPPM up to 1000 users (max.) when connected to Wiegand reader the Videx SMS Wizard (for users) or the Videx SMS Wizard PRO (for installers/engineers)

-Call Progress LED's: 4 (busy, call, speak and open)
+Call Progress LED's: 3 (speak, busy and open)